AP source: MRI confirms sprained PCL for Jets' Wilson

 Wilson said he heard a “pop” in his right knee when he was hurt, and he said after the game “it just kind of feels like something is off as far as just being loose or a little bit unstable a little bit.”
 There was some initial concern the injury might have been more serious, but initial exams indicated it was likely a PCL injury and not a potentially season-ending situation.

+“I’m hoping I can get in there and do what I can to come back as fast as possible, making sure everything’s good,” Wilson said after the game.
+“So, once we get these results, just hit the rehab and everything for long and just find out what I’m capable of doing and trying it back as fast as possible.”

-Mike White made his NFL debut while replacing Wilson after the injury.
+Mike White made his NFL debut while replacing Wilson after the injury, going 20 of 32 for 202 yards and a touchdown with two interceptions.
 He is likely to fill in while Wilson is sidelined, with veteran Josh Johnson also on the practice squad.

+White is in his fourth NFL season, but hadn’t thrown a pass in a regular-season game.
+He was drafted by Dallas in the fifth round in 2018 out of Western Kentucky.
+White was waived by the Cowboys during final cuts the following summer, and the Jets signed him to their practice squad.

+New York opted to not sign a veteran in the offseason to back up Wilson, instead having White and James Morgan compete for the job.
+The 35-year-old Johnson was signed during training camp, but he hasn’t played in an NFL game since 2018 with Washington.

 More AP NFL coverage: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL